WeblateOrg/weblate/docs/admin/config.rst

 .. versionadded:: 4.13

-List of machinery services availabe for use.
+List of machinery services available for use.

 .. seealso::